juniorsundarCasual/TGT/vault/volume-3.chapter-175.md

 "Ha!
 He stands out like a sore thumb in a sea of black," the girl snorted.
 "How does he blend in so well?
 No one's even noticed his presence."

 Korr's frown deepened.
-"He's passively manipulating the surrounding mana to block his sound and smell, as well as redirecting the light rays reflecting from him."
+"He's passively manipulating the surrounding mana to block his sound and smell, as well as redirecting the light rays reflecting from him.
+Apart from that, his aura - or sense of presence - is completely suppressed."

 "Passively?
 Without spellcasting?"
 The girl exclaimed in surprise.
 "If I remember correctly, that Battle Maniac pushed for two all-access tokens.
 If one is here, where is the other?"